Introduction

 I accidentally stumbled across some failed prophecies of Ellen G White (EGW) in August of 2023 while helping answer some questions some youth had posed to their local church.
 That started a long journey for me, because I remembered that one of the reasons I had stopped believing in her the first time was because of some very unscientific writings that I was encouraged to read in my youth.

 This shouldn’t be confused with me being against the teachings of the church.
-I am with the SDA church on 26 of her 28 fundamental beliefs, but I am concerned with what is being done with the efforts to establish EGW as an infallible source of truth.
+I am with the SDA church on 26 of her 28 fundamental beliefs, but I am concerned with what is being done with the efforts to establish EGW as a prophet and proof that God has rejected His other churches.

 And if you say in your heart, ‘How will we recognize the word which the LORD has not spoken?’
 When the prophet speaks in the name of the LORD, and the thing does not happen or come true, that is the thing which the LORD has not spoken.
 The prophet has spoken it presumptuously; you are not to be afraid of him.